 Although these are yet unapproved treatments for menopause, a truckload of anecdotal reports suggest they offer relief.

-So while we await more research to confirm the already-perceived safety profile and effectiveness of the natural compound, you can’t go wrong with moderate doses of high-quality CBD products.
+So while we await more research to confirm the natural compound’s already-perceived safety profile and effectiveness, you can’t go wrong with moderate doses of high-quality CBD products.